JanneMattila/azure-firewall-and-network-testing/README.md

 You can use this infrastructure to test networking requirements of different Azure Services and helps you in your firewall rule development.

+These repo is closely related to [JanneMattila/azure-firewall-demo](https://github.com/JanneMattila/azure-firewall-demo) which is example implementation of Azure Firewall setup.

 ## Example workload deployments

 [Private AKS](./workloads/private-aks)